farismosman/predictionio-docker/README.md

 ```
 On Ubuntu >= 15.04 the previous steps might not work since ubuntu uses **systemd** and it might not load the proxy settings on **/etc/default/docker**.
 To be able to configure the proxy, [follow the steps here](https://docs.docker.com/engine/admin/systemd/#http-proxy).

 * By default docker uses google to resolve dns.
-This might not be permitted on our network and another dns server must be used instead.
-To find the ip address of the dns server used by you machine, run (ubuntu >= 15.04):
+This might not be permitted on some networks and another dns server must be used instead.
+To find the ip address of the dns server used, run (ubuntu >= 15.04):

 ```
 #!shell